joc32/Graph_Heuristic_Paralellism/README.md

 Another issue is when the graph is too large, the internal pickling module cannot pickle a file larger than N Bytes, which subsequently throws an exception and stops the computation half-way through.
 In this case, it is possible to sub-sample the graph down to K nodes before the computation and repeat the workflow on the subsampled graph.

-### Statement
+### In case you use this code

-Please quote this repository if you are referencing this code in your work.
+Please reference this repository if you are using this code in your work.
 Released under MIT licence.

 ### References